 The symposium strives for the following outcomes:

 - mutual learning, inspiration and motivation for future actions for the participants

 - a compendium of good practices and stories of success highlighting the actions to be taken for supporting youth political participation analytical papers on young people’s political participation in a changing world

 - practical conclusions on how diverse actors can support young people’s democratic values and political engagement.

 While the overarching theme is set, a key feature of this symposium is that sessions within the programme will be designed in a participatory way.
-In the application form, participants will have the chance to indicate what issues or questions are most pressing for them in their work as it relates to the main theme of political participation.
-The answers will inform the topics that will be covered throughout the symposium.
+In the application form, participants indicated what issues or questions are most pressing for them in their work as it relates to the main theme of political participation.
+The answers informed the topics that will be covered throughout the symposium.
 Here come some examples of issues to be explored: